About Us

 FRIDAY ASSEMBLY

-The longest assembly of the week, Friday assembly is a time for announcements, concerns along with recommendations, stories from which the whole community may benefit, and kudos.
+The longest Assembly of the week, Friday Assembly is a time for announcements, concerns with recommendations, stories from which the whole community may benefit, and kudos.

 WINTER WEEKEND

-Winter Weekend is a spirited, competitive, and creative all-school event where the best strategy, teamwork, and energy ultimately result in one dorm being named Winter Weekend Champions.
-Dorms compete in various events, including a Jeopardy-like College Bowl, pep rally, and a scavenger hunt.
+Winter Weekend is a spirited, competitive, and creative all-school event in which the best strategy, teamwork, and energy ultimately result in one dorm being named Winter Weekend Champions.
+Dorms compete in various events, including a Jeopardy-like College Bowl, pep rally, and scavenger hunt.
 Click here to learn more about Winter Weekend.